-- The DSP_LDO_EN pin must be tied to GND or pulled down to GND. - The RTC Core (CV{DDRTC}), RTC I/O (DV{DDRTC}), and LDO inputs (LDOI) must always be powered. - VDDA_ANA is recommended to be powered from the ANA_LDOO pin.
+- The DSP_LDO_EN pin must be tied to GND or pulled down to GND.
+(Note: the device does not support the DSP_LDO.
+It is only enabled in order to use the RTC only mode, not to use the DSP_LDO) - The RTC Core (CV{DDRTC}), RTC I/O (DV{DDRTC}), and LDO inputs (LDOI) must always be powered. - VDDA_ANA is recommended to be powered from the ANA_LDOO pin.
 If VDDA_ANA is powered externally, then it must always be powered. - All other power domains can be totally shut down during the RTC only mode. - A high pulse for a minimum of one RTC clock period (30.5 μs) to the WAKEUP pin is required to wake up the device from the RTC only mode.